andre/arcade_volume/readme.md

-# Volume.exe
+# arcade_cabinet_helper.exe

-**What and Why:** handle volume controls and a custom shutdown hotkey SPECIFICALLy for an arcade cabinet shelling directly to an emulation frontend.
+**What and Why:** handle volume controls and a custom shutdown hotkey SPECIFICALLY for an arcade cabinet shelling directly to an emulation frontend.

 This little program listens for volume up/down and mute "multimedia" keys, and displays an overlay showing the current volume level.
 It ALSO listens for a special global hotkey `(Ctrl+Alt+Y)`, and when that key combo is detected, it shuts down the computer.

 This is for the very specific use case of an arcade cabinet shelling directly to an emulation frontend.
-In this case, `explorer.exe` is NOT around to pick up the volume keys.
+In this case, `explorer.exe` is not around to pick up the volume keys.
 This program provides the volume control functionality that is otherwise missing when `explorer.exe` is not the shell.

 The shutdown hotkey is wired to a macro button + some other logic to control power to various components of the cabinet.
 The hotkey facilitates a SOFT